|

 ptrs [non-leaf blocks only] array of child block

-bnobt There is one set of filesystem blocks forming the by-
+bnobt There is one set of filesystem blocks forming the by-block-

-The root block of this Btree is designated by the bnoroot
+block of this Btree is designated by the bnoroot field in

-field in the corresponding AGF block.
-The blocks are
+the corresponding AGF block.
+The blocks are linked to

 magic BNOBT block magic number, 0x41425442